jho1203/udacity-homematch/README.md

 ```

 This will create 20 new listings with a variety of bedroom counts (1-4) and save them to the `berlin_real_estate_listings.json` file.

-## Future Enhancements

-1. Interactive user interface for inputting preferences
-2. Integration with real estate APIs for real property data
-3. Image generation for property visualizations
-4. Expanded property types and locations
-5. Additional metadata filters for more precise matching

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.